-You're noticing some changes lately.
-Maybe you feel sad, hopeless, or can't get any joy out of activities that used to be fun.
+You've noticed some changes lately.
+Maybe you feel sad, hopeless, or don’t get any joy out of activities that used to be fun.
 Sounds like depression, right?

 Maybe that's not all.
 Sometimes you're worried, afraid, and just plain uneasy.
 Isn't that a sign of anxiety?

-The two conditions are flip sides of the same coin, says therapist Nancy B. Irwin, PsyD.
+Depression and anxiety are like flip sides of the same coin, says therapist Nancy B. Irwin, PsyD.
 "Being depressed often makes us anxious, and anxiety often makes us depressed."

 A professional therapist can develop a plan to treat your anxiety and depression at the same time.